TiVo SDK and the Legendary PR Campaign that Begat the Long Tail

-No disrespect to Marty Yudkovitz, who’s probably a capable, stand-up guy, but the real news at TiVo this week is Tahiti, their just released software developers kit which opens their platform (or gateway to the living room) to third party developers.
-And they’re kicking it off with a contest to be judged by a panel that includes Wired editor Chris Anderson and author of the “The Long Tail” which ran in Wired Mag’s Oct.
+No disrespect to Marty Yudkovitz, who’s probably a capable, stand-up guy, but the real news at TiVo this week is Tahiti, their just-released software developers kit, which opens their platform (or gateway to the living room) to third-party developers.
+And they’re kicking it off with a contest to be judged by a panel that includes Wired editor Chris Anderson and author of “The Long Tail” which ran in Wired Mag’s Oct.
 2004 issue.

 Robbie is the first person quoted in the article, who inspired the Long Tail when he realized through his broadband entertainment network business that the sale of digital performances of catalog songs was a more lucrative opportunity then that of the top 40.

-If you believe, as I do, that healthy competition promotes technological growth, and if EPIC scared you as much as it did me, then it would in everyone’s best interest for TiVo to emerge as the TV programming search leader, or as a viable alternative to Google, which recently announced in a press release that they launched a new service that lets you search closed captioning on television which wrote a blog post about last week.
+If you believe, as I do, that healthy competition promotes technological growth, and if EPIC scared you as much as it did me, then it would be in everyone’s best interest for TiVo to emerge as the TV programming search leader or as a viable alternative to Google, which recently announced in a press release that they launched a new service that lets you search closed captioning on television which wrote a blog post about last week.